When suggestions are available, use the up and down arrows to scroll through the list and the enter key to confirm a choice

 Involving the group's stakeholders in Edenred's digital transformation

-Edenred seeks to promote financial, technological and social inclusion to the greatest number of people through its services and solutions.
-Hence, the Group utilizes its digital capabilities as a tool to involve its stakeholders in this objective.
+Edenred seeks to promote financial, technological, and social inclusion to the greatest number of people through its services and solutions.
+The Group utilizes its digital capabilities as a tool to involve its stakeholders in this objective.

 The Group also creates digital solutions that improve the daily lives of low-paid workers.
-In the UAE, more than 2 million low-paid employees receive their monthly balance on a payroll card.
-When connected to the mobile application, the card offers financial services that were not previously available to workers without bank accounts (real-time balances, records of transactions, mobile recharges…) which ensures security and flexibility in the utilization of their salary.
+In the UAE, over 2 million low-paid employees receive their monthly balance on a payroll card.
+When connected to the mobile application, the card offers financial services that were not previously available to workers without bank accounts (real-time balances, records of transactions, mobile recharges…), ensuring security and flexibility in the utilization of their salary.

 Edenred's goal is still to offer the best level of service to its clients and users.
 For example, Edenred France was named Customer Service of the Year 2024 for the ninth time.